 4. Insadong

 Just a few blocks away from Jogyesa is Insadong, where you’ll get your first dose of Seoul’s creative culture!
 This market district has a great balance of historic buildings and modern structures, with countless shops selling all sorts of traditional goods.
 That said, get ready for your first round of souvenir shopping here.
-But just a heads up: most items are on the pricier side, so you might want to hold back a bit!
+But just a heads up: Most items are on the pricier side, so you might want to hold back a bit!

 Image credit: Katie Haugland Bowen

 Stroll through its myriad alleys that feature galleries, antique shops, restaurants, and teahouses.
 For art enthusiasts, this is the best place to buy traditional Korean fine art like paintings, ceramics, and handicrafts.
-Meanwhile, Insadong Street (A.K.A. the main street) has countless street food stalls when you’re craving a mid-afternoon snack or two.
+Meanwhile, Insadong Street (aka the area’s main street) has countless street food stalls when you’re craving a mid-afternoon snack or two.
 And if you’re lucky, you might even come across a lively dance performance by locals.

 Day 1 – Late afternoon to evening